CMBNForever/Datasci-507-Final-Project-Cheng/readme.txt

 Presentation Demo: (MUST BE RUN AFTER ALL METHODS COMPELTE)

 Description:
-For our in-class demo, we built a Streamlit web app that mirrors the functionality of the Method 3 terminal demo.
+For our in-class demo, I built a Streamlit web app that mirrors the functionality of the Method 3 terminal demo.
 It lets a user either select a sample profile or enter their own questionnaire responses, then shows a short profile summary and retrieves relevant guidance excerpts.
 If an API key is provided, it also generates brief, evidence-grounded recommendations based on the retrieved passages.

 Usage:
 Run from the project root: